Vlsir/Hdl21Schematics/readme.md

 Schematics consist of:

-- Instances of primitive elements,
+- Instances of circuit elements,
 - Ports, and
 - Wire connections there-between